 - Include your keyword 2-4 times

-5 – Playlists.
-Make sure to create and have well organized playlists that contain videos with similar themes.
+- Playlists.
+Make sure to create and have well-organized playlists that contain videos with similar themes.
 This not only helps viewers track down the videos they want to see on your channel but also encourages them to view multiple videos in the same category.

-6 – Use keyword tags (character limit of 400).
-These aren’t super important but help show you up in related section for other videos.
+- Use keyword tags (character limit of 400).
+These aren’t super important but help you show up in a related section for other videos.

-8 – Create a great Thumbnail (Adobe Spark is a good tool to use for this)
+- Create a great Thumbnail (Adobe Spark or Canva is a good tool to use for this)

 - Keywords in about section